-5) Pure 100% Suet in Some Feeders Maybe Less Interesting to Flocks?
+5) Pure 100% Suet May B Less Interesting to Blackbird Flocks

 6) Warmer Temperatures and Grackles Tend to Leave

 One big difference that is beyond my control is outside temperatures.
 I’ve noticed in the past that grackles tend to hang out on the feeders on cold days but once the temperature gets around 50 degrees, they tend to disappear.
 So in late winter, when it is usually cold all day, they hang out all day.
 In early spring, they often hang out in the morning and then leave as the day warms up in the afternoon.
-This winter was weirdly warm here in the Mid-Atlantic so we’ve seen mostly warmer temperatures and so fewer grackles on my feeders.
+This winter was weirdly warm here in the Mid-Atlantic so we saw mostly warmer temperatures and so I saw fewer grackles on my feeders in the early spring.